ahmadiehsan/personal_docs/docs/software/storages_and_data/data_structures/graph.md

 - many-to-many relationships in DB.
 - Vertices: known as nodes or entities
 - Edges: known as relationships or arcs
-- Graphs are good for evolvability: as you add features to your application, a graph can easily be extended to accommodate changes in your application’s data structures.
+- Graphs are good for evolvability: as you add features to your application, a graph can easily be extended to accommodate changes in your application's data structures.

 Graphs are not limited to only homogeneous data: an equally powerful use of graphs is to provide a consistent way of storing completely different types of objects in a single datastore.